 It’s easy to blame age discrimination, but consider if you could be causing your own employment problems?
-Many older workers make basic job search mistakes that lead to them being overlooked and then they have to live with the consequences of unemployment, underemployment, or being stuck in a job that they hate.
+Many older workers make basic job search mistakes that lead to them being overlooked.
+The result is they have to live with the consequences of being stuck in a job that they hate, underemployment, or unemployment.

 Today I had a phone call from a past client, a lovely capable woman who is currently unemployed.
 She left her job because of serious bullying issues that management refused to address.
 Rather than “make a fuss” she chose to leave a workplace that she found stressful and unhappy.